 Cook County receives revenues from several sources: Property Taxes, Home-rule Taxes (including Sales Tax), fees and revenues generated through Cook County Health (CCH).
 Additional revenues are provided through Grants, dedicated Special Purpose Funds and miscellaneous and intergovernmental revenues.
-Countywide revenues for FY2024 are budgeted at \$9.14 billion, which is comprised of Health Enterprise revenue at \$4.07 billion or 44.6%; Property Tax and Personal Property Replacement Tax revenue at \$930.5 million or 10.2%; other tax and fee revenues at \$2.04 billion or 22.4%; Grants and Intergovernmental revenues at \$527.3 million or 5.8%; Debt proceeds at \$301.0 million or 3.3%; and Miscellaneous and other revenues at \$1.26 billion or 13.8%.
+Countywide revenues for FY2024 are budgeted at \$9.26 billion, which is comprised of Health Enterprise revenue at \$4.07 billion or 44.0%; Property Tax and Personal Property Replacement Tax revenue at \$930.5 million or 10.0%; other tax and fee revenues at \$2.04 billion or 22.1%; Grants and Intergovernmental revenues at \$529.9 million or 5.7%; Debt proceeds at \$317.4 million or 3.4%; and Miscellaneous and other revenues at \$1.37 billion or 14.8%.

-The total revenue for the Cook County General and Health Enterprise Funds, which are the two main operating funds, is \$6.35 billion, a \$386.3 million increase, or 6.5%, over FY2023 appropriation.
-The total revenue increase for CCH of \$264.4 million is primarily driven by an increase in CountyCare revenues and directed payments.
-For the past several years during the pandemic, Medicaid members received continuous health care coverage.
-Now, the annual process when the State of Illinois confirms you are eligible to renew Medicaid services, known as "redetermination," has started again.
-While CountyCare membership has started declining due to the resumption of the re-determination process, the per member per month reimbursement rate from the State is expected to increase in FY2024, leading to a net increase in the CountyCare revenue.
-Directed Payments are payments from the State that Medicaid managed care organizations (MCOs) pass through to hospitals and healthcare providers.
-The payments are intended to fund the difference between the cost-based rates established by the State and the rates that Medicaid MCOs pay to heath care providers.
-In FY2024, these Directed Payments are expected to be higher due to the per patient rate almost doubling compared to FY2023.
-Cook County also allocates an additional \$10 million of property tax levy revenue to CCH in FY2024.
-General Fund revenues increased by \$122.0 million, or 6.2% above the FY2023 appropriation.
-This favorable variance is primarily due to an increase in investment income by \$42.5 million and County sales tax by \$26.6 million.
-The proposed FY2024 revenue budget also includes a onetime allocation of unassigned fund balance of \$99.8 million to adequately fund the Pension Annuity and Benefit Fund.
+The total revenue for the Cook County General and Health Enterprise Funds, which are the two main operating funds, is \$6.45 billion, a \$486.3 million increase, or 8.2%, over the FY2023 appropriation.
+The total revenue increase for CCH of \$264.4 million is primarily driven by an increase in CountyCare revenues.
+While CountyCare membership has started declining due to the resumption of the re-determination process, the annual process where the State of Illinois confirms Medicaid eligibility, the per member per month reimbursement rate from the State is expected to increase in FY2024, leading to a net increase in CountyCare revenues increased by \$222.0 million, or 11.2% above the FY2023 appropriation largely due to the appropriation of FY2022 unassigned fund balance to support critical Special Purpose Funds including the County's new Disaster Response and Recovery Fund.

-WHERE THE DOLLARS COME FROM
+WHERE THE DOLLARS COME FROM Total Dollar Amount: \$9.26 Billion